-“Market is always right” - we all probably heard at one point or another.
+“The market is always right” – we all probably heard at one point or another.
 This phrase is frequently used to describe financial markets.

 But markets are not always efficient, meaning that while over time markets tend to be right, at any given point in time the market might be mispricing particular investments for one reason or another.
 Warren Buffet famously said: “I’d be a bum on the street with a tin cup if the markets were always efficient”.
 Markets provide signals and create opportunities for entrepreneurs and investors to increase wealth and allocate capital where the returns are highest over time.

 Some markets are more efficient than others and technology play an important role in creating efficiencies by disseminating the information and facilitating buy and sell transactions.
 However, private securities markets are very inefficient.
 Private securities markets are extremely important because they allow entrepreneurs to raise capital as they build their business.
 A few will eventually go on to conduct an IPO and exit into the public markets.
 But a vast majority of the businesses will remain in the private market for their entire existence.
 Therefore, private securities markets need to become more efficient.

 I have met hundreds of entrepreneurs in the past 2 years, discussing and presenting how our technology can create efficiencies in private securities markets.
 Our platform allows entrepreneurs to access a broad network of investors and raise capital in a more efficient manner leveraging our technology.
 Nearly everyone was excited about a more efficient way to raise capital.
 Most CEOs I spoke with had a story about how long it took them to find investors, negotiate, and transact.
 In the meantime, their business struggled to grow at a higher rate than could have been achieved, opportunities were missed, and valuable products were not launched.
 So, all would welcome a more efficient market and better access to capital.